edmunds/edmunds.github.io/_posts/2018-08-25-Investigating-a-Memory-Leak-and-Introducing-ShadowReader.md

 The Orchestrator will then invoke a Master Lambda function.
 From the Orchestrator, the Master will receive information on which time slice to replay and download the respective data from the S3 bucket of parsed URLs (deposited there by the Parser).

-The Master Lambda will first divide the load test URLs into smaller batches, then invoke and pass each batch into a Slave Lambda.
-If say, 800 requests must be sent out, then eight Slave Lambdas will be invoked, each one handling 100 URLs.
+The Master Lambda will first divide the load test URLs into smaller batches, then invoke and pass each batch into a Worker Lambda.
+If say, 800 requests must be sent out, then eight Worker Lambdas will be invoked, each one handling 100 URLs.

-Finally, the Slave will receive the URLs passed from the Master and start load testing the chosen test environment.
+Finally, the Worker will receive the URLs passed from the Master and start load testing the chosen test environment.

 <br>
 ## Getting started